Skip to Main Content

 How do I stay copyright compliant?

 Before you sign a publication agreement or similar copyright transfer agreement, make sure that the agreement allows the paper to be posted to PubMed Central (PMC) in accordance with the NIH Public Access Policy.
+The Open Policy Finder is another tool to determine the publishing policy for journals and publishers.

 Public access mechanisms